 Linda Santoloce was inspired by a friend to approach The Salvation Army to start this program.
 Linda says, “Food is my background; I sold my catering company in Toronto to escape the big city; this program gives me the opportunity to do what I love and give back at the same time.”

-Starting in Spryfield in 2013, the program quickly grew in popularity moving to Dartmouth, which offered great space and interest; a second location followed at the Centre of Hope on Gottigen Street where the program runs the second Tuesday of each month.
+Starting in Dartmouth in 2013, the program quickly grew in popularity, which offered great space and interest; a second location followed at the Centre of Hope on Gottingen Street where the program runs the second Tuesday of each month.
 Cook with a Budget not only helps participants learn to cook different meals, but they also gain life skills and new relationships.

 Linda says “In Dartmouth, The Salvation Army has built a great rapport with many young people, reaching out to them with programs like Moms and Tots and Cook with a Budget.”
 She adds, “This group has gotten to know each other so it’s become a social occasion where everyone has a role to play in the kitchen.”

 Linda gives excellent guidance and instruction during the cooking process and regularly checks on all participants to ensure they are comfortable with what and how they are preparing the food.
 She prepares ingredients in advance to help the process go smoothly.

 Participant, Blessing, originally from Nigeria is helping The Salvation Army settle other immigrants in Dartmouth and brought her children as babysitting is available during the program.
 She says, “I love to cook and want to learn how to cook Canadian dishes and understand the food culture here mostly to eat healthy.”

 Recipes are determined based on those with few ingredients that are quick and tasty, as well as at the request of participants.
 Linda says, “It’s budget cooking, we can make very tasty dishes with minimal ingredients while removing the stigma of poverty.”